Love of My Life (Sammy Kershaw song)

 "Love of My Life" is a song written by Keith Stegall and Dan Hill, and recorded by American country music artist Sammy Kershaw.
 It was released in October 1997 as the lead-off single from his album Labor of Love.
 It peaked at number 2 in the United States, behind Tim McGraw's smash hit "Just to See You Smile", and at number 3 in Canada.
 A duet version with Terri Clark was also released as the B-side, although other versions have "Roamin' Love" on the B-side.

 The song was also recorded by Ace of Base in 1997 as a potential track for their third album, but didn't make the final cut.

 Content

-The song is a ballad in the key of B♭ major and a 4/4 time signature, with a vocal range from B♭3 to F5.
+The song is a ballad in the key of B♭ major and a 4/4 time signature, with a vocal range from B♭_{3} to F_{5}.
 In it, the male narrator tells his lover that she is the love of his life.
 In the chorus, he adds that he was hesitant and shy until she "came and saved" him.